-DECISION MAKERS:

-CAEECC mini WG.

 3.4 During Membership Phase Recommendations

-Competency Building Recommendation #4: Develop and adopt a DEI Lens to utilize for decision-making and planning of CAEECC and CPUC strategies
+Consensus Competency Building Recommendation #4: Develop and adopt a JEDI framework and lens to utilize for decision-making and planning of CAEECC and CAEECC influence to CPUC strategies

-WHAT: A tool that helps ensure processes related to design, implementation, and evaluation within CAEECC consistently consider the concepts of diversity, equity, and inclusion (DEI).
-It consists of DEI-driven questions that serve as guidelines for CAEECC member representatives and staff to reflect on decision making processes, including but not limited to naming potential assumptions, identifying who is or is not included and when, and determining if and how a decision prioritizes and impacts the communities prioritized by the CPUC.
+WHAT: A tool that helps ensure processes related to design, implementation, and evaluation within CAEECC consistently consider the concepts of justice, equity, diversity, inclusion, and justice (JEDI).
+It consists of JEDI-driven questions that serve as guidelines for CAEECC member representatives and staff to reflect on decision making processes, including but not limited to naming potential assumptions, identifying who is or is not included and when, and determining if and how a decision prioritizes and impacts the communities prioritized by the CPUC.

-WHY: To increase the likelihood that CAEECC’s decisions center DEI through individual and group accountability and intentional reflection.
+WHY: To increase the likelihood that CAEECC’s decisions center JEDI through individual and group accountability and intentional reflection.

-HOW: First, assemble a small group of CAEECC staff and member representatives to own this plan.
-Second, research possible content and formats for the DEI Lens.
-Third, develop and finalize the document.
-Fourth, develop a plan to train representatives and staff on Lens use.
-Fifth, create opportunities throughout and after the development of the Lens for stakeholders to provide feedback.
-Sixth, determine a cadence for re-evaluating the tool to keep it relevant and in alignment with industry needs.
+HOW: First, assemble a small group (TBD) who hold the expertise for EJ and equity in a JEDI lens to own this plan.
+Second, define framework and lens.
+Third, research possible content and formats for the JEDI Lens.
+Fourth, develop and finalize the document.
+Fifth, develop a plan to train representatives and staff on Lens use.
+Sixth, create opportunities throughout and after the development of the Lens for stakeholders to provide feedback.
+Seventh, determine a cadence for re-evaluating the tool to keep it relevant and in alignment with industry needs.

 COST IMPACT: This recommendation requires deliberate budgeting for staff research and development time.
-Also dependent on representative compensation.
+Also dependent on representative compensation including Restructuring WG and other EJ expert consultants.
 No cost for materials.

-DECISION MAKERS: Small group of CAEECC staff and member representatives

-Competency Building Recommendation #5: Trainings and refreshers led by underrepresented communities
+Consensus Competency Building Recommendation #5: Underrepresented communities lead trainings and refreshers led by underrepresented communities

-WHAT: In conjunction with educational materials, CAEECC member organizations and representatives will be provided and expected to, wherever possible, participate in DEI and EE trainings and other learning forums organized or otherwise sponsored by CAEECC.
-For this work, the CAEECC DEI Lens should be utilized to develop, implement, and evaluate these forums, especially in considering their facilitators.
+WHAT: In conjunction with educational materials, CAEECC member organizations and representatives will be provided and expected to, wherever possible, participate in JEDI and EE trainings and other learning forums organized or otherwise sponsored by CAEECC.
+For this work, the CAEECC JEDI Lens/Framework should be utilized to develop, hire as appropriate, implement, and evaluate these forums, especially in considering their facilitators.

 WHY: CAEECC is committed to the development of member organizations and representatives.
-CAEECC also recognizes the need to economically support the organizations and individuals who have developed expertise in the fields of DEI and EE.
+CAEECC also recognizes the need to economically support the organizations and individuals who have developed expertise in the fields of JEDI and EE.

-HOW: First, assemble a small group of CAEECC staff and member representatives to own this plan.
+HOW: First, assemble a small group of CAEECC Facilitation staff, CAEECC member representatives, and representatives from CDEI WG Members, in partnership with others who hold JEDI and EJ expertise to own this plan.
 Second, research possible content and formats for the forums.
 Third, develop and finalize the cadence, content, and formats.
 Fourth, create opportunities throughout and after the development of the forums for stakeholders to provide feedback.
 Sixth, determine a cadence for hosting and evaluating the forums to keep them relevant and in alignment with industry needs.

-COST IMPACT: Cost of internal staff time and cost of partnership with entities leading trainings and other forums.
+COST IMPACT: Cost of CAEECC Facilitation time and cost of partnership/compensation for entities leading trainings and other forums.

-DECISION MAKERS: CAEECC staff and member representatives

 Section 4: Recruitment & Retention Recommendations

-Working Group: Please read the recommendations in this section carefully.
-Come prepared to explain anything you disagree with and a suggested improvement (or alternative).

 4.1 Background

-This section includes a series of recommendations on Recruitment & Retention.
-Additional information and a list of additional recommendations prioritized but not discussed by the full Working Group, can be found in .
+This section includes 4 recommendations on Recruitment & Retention that were chosen based on CDEI WG prioritization surveys, mini-team discussions, and vetted with the full CDEI WG.
+Additional information and a list of additional recommendations prioritized but not discussed by the full Working Group, can be found in Appendix 4.

-Accountability/Determining success: As each of the following recommendations is further explored, they will include identifying metrics of success.
-For example, what will determine if each of the following recommendations is successful (e.g., # of participants, some measurement of participation, etc.)?
-How will those metrics be tracked and reviewed?
-Setting metrics is outside this WG’s scope, but any recommendations CAEECC approves should include a process for setting metrics.
+Accountability/Determining Success: As each of the recommendations is further explored, metrics of success should be identified.
+For example, what would determine success for each of the following recommendations(e.g., number of participants, some other measurement of participation)?
+How would those metrics be tracked and reviewed?
+Setting metrics is outside of this WG’s scope, but any recommendations CAEECC approves should include a process for setting metrics.